 The EPA's latest projection approaches and data are available as a part of the EPA's "emissions modeling platform" development.
-These platforms are released and updated periodically in accordance with the EPA regulatory and analysis activity on the Emissions Modeling Clearinghouse at https://www.epa.gov/air-emissions-modeling.
+These platforms are released and updated periodically in accordance with the EPA regulatory and analysis activity on the Emissions Modeling Clearinghouse.
 While each platform comes with a single or limited set of future years included, the data and thoroughly documented approaches can help air agencies to develop and improve their own emissions projections.